tatkeller/Machine-Learning-Tutorials/README.md

 ## Prerequisites

 You may want to have a basic background in Math or Statistics, but I will try my best to explain things at a very simple level to make it understandable to all audiences.
 Additionally, as of now, I plan to make this entirely in Python.
 Perhaps there will be some R if I go over informatics type topics.. but I'm not there yet.
 Nonetheless, a basic understanding of programming will be helpful, but I will comment and annotate everything to the best of my ability.

+## Notes

+I set the language of each jupyter notebook to correspond to the primary programming language used in the notebook, since jupyter notebook can be vague (Markdown?
+Python?
+R?
+Julia?).